Home

 Shikoku & Wakayama.
 Nakamura Kisen, Inoue Seiji & Yokoyama Kei. - [Manga Ryoko - Nihonzenzu ... ].
 [Tokyo c1930?].
 Colour printed broadside map 55x77cm.
 Right margin trimmed as often, a nice copy.
 Au$125

 A fun tourist map of the coast from Shizuoka around to the Mie prefectures, ie around Nagoya.
-Nakamura, Inoue and Yokoyama collaborated on a series of these manga maps of Japan, thirteen altogether, which can be put together if you have plenty of space to more or less make a complete map of Japan.
+Nakamura, Inoue and Yokoyama collaborated on a series of these manga maps of Japan, thirteen altogether, which can sort of be put together if you have plenty of space to sort of make a complete map of Japan.

 Two (but not a pair) of these rare sample books of elegant (yubi translates as elegant) uchiwa - non folding fans - used for advertising; messages were on the back.
 Now, pattern books of properly elegant fan designs have a long history and are a dime, well, a few thousand dollars, a dozen.
 It would be hard to get together a dozen of these crass commercial sample books, for much the same reasons as their sister hikifuda books: any that did survive are usually dismembered and sold page by page.